-In contrast to the two larger spirals, the Triangulum Galaxy doesn’t have a bright bulge at its centre and it also lacks a bar connecting its spiral arms to the centre.
+In contrast to the two larger spirals, the Triangulum Galaxy doesn’t have a bright bulge at its center and it also lacks a bar connecting its spiral arms to the center.
 It does, however, contain a huge amount of gas and dust, giving rise to rapid star formation.
 New stars form at a rate of approximately one solar mass every two years.

 This video sequence gives a detailed close-up view of the Triangulum Galaxy, also known as Messier 33.